ShivangDave/Elixir/index.md

 >    <img src="https://media4.giphy.com/media/l0He4nkyI5cMhXzvW/200.gif">
 > </p>
 >
 > Still going to be using markdown to write these blogs.
-But atleast they're going to look prettier than the usual `.md` preview.
+But atleast they're going to look prettier than the usual `.md` previews.
 >
 > - [Webpage Source]